Foreign Exchange Guide to French Polynesia

 The CFP franc (XPF) is the currency of four French overseas collectives (collectivités d'outre-mer, or COM) that include French Polynesia, New Caledonia and Wallis and Futuna.
 The CFP franc is also referred to as the franc pacifique since it is used in the Pacific Ocean region.
 The initials CFP originally stood for Colonies Françaises du Pacifique (“French colonies of the Pacific”).
 As with the old French franc the CFP franc is broken into subunits called centimes.

-French Polynesia currency and money saving tips
+Currency and money saving tips for French Polynesia

 The CFP franc is also referred to as the franc pacifique since it is used in the Pacific Ocean region.
 The initials CFP originally stood for Colonies Françaises du Pacifique (“French colonies of the Pacific”).
 As with the old French franc the CFP franc is broken into subunits called centimes.